• Skip to main content

 Shetland Croft Gingerbread House with Fair Isle Pattern Decoration

-This Shetland Croft style gingerbread house is made using a (slightly adapted) Norwegian pepperkakehus recipe given to me by my Norwegian mother-in-law.
+This Shetland Croft style gingerbread house is made using a (slightly adapted) Norwegian pepperkakehus recipe.
 It's a delicious, sturdy, easy to work with gingerbread recipe.

 Author: Elizabeth